 The Institute publishes a twice-yearly illustrated journal, Flagmaster, which includes articles on wide and varied flag related subjects and in which details and pictures of new national and inter-national flags are presented.

 Membership of the Flag Institute is open to everyone interested in flags, whether individuals, organisations or companies.

-To find out more, please visit the Institute's website at:
+To find out more, or to request further copies of this booklet, please visit the Institute's website at:

 www.flaginstitute.org